You Got a Violation Notice in NYC: What to Do Today, Tomorrow, and Next Week

 What Happens After the Hearing

 The judge either dismisses, reduces, or upholds the penalty.
 If dismissed, you are done.
 If reduced or upheld, you owe the penalty amount.
-Pay it through DOB NOW's Express Cashier within 30 days to avoid additional fees.
-Unpaid ECB judgments accrue 9% annual interest and can result in liens on the property.
+Pay it through DOB NOW's Express Cashier; unpaid ECB judgments accrue 9% annual interest on the unpaid balance and can result in liens on the property under the NYC DOF judgment-debt rules.2 The full schedule of fines by code is in NYC DOB violation penalties.

 After the case is fully resolved, check BIS a week later to confirm the violation is marked as closed.
 If it still shows open, contact OATH to reconcile.
 Lingering open violations cause problems at future license renewals.